 Why are different FOVs made accessible to players in video games?

-“Field of View” as an option exist in video games to avoid motion sickness caused by screen distortions applicable, depending on the player viewing distance to the monitor.
+“Field of View” as an option exists in video games to avoid motion sickness caused by screen distortions, applicable depending on the player viewing distance to the monitor.

 If the field of view of your game is significantly different to what the eye/brain expects to see, it can result in motion sickness.
 This can be extreme, resulting in nausea and disorientation strong enough that play duration in excess of a few minutes can become impossible.

-The option is not intended to be used by all players, but only a minority who are prone to motion sickness.
-The end result might leave the players feeling:
+Contrary to popular belief, the option is not intended to be used by all players, but only a minority who are prone to motion sickness.
+As the end result might leave the players feeling:

 PC games by standard operate around ~90° camera FOV, compared to the ~60° in consoles.